 "For what I intend to use it for it’s fine," he told the 66,000 viewers of his video.

-Pinarello isn't so happy.
-Up to March 2016 its IP agent had blocked 53,513 listings of Chinarellos (listings can include multiple items) and closed down 2,469 online storefronts, including HK FeiFan Trading.
+Pinarello isn’t so happy.
+Its IP agent has blocked tens of thousands of listings of Chinarellos (listings can include multiple items) and closed down over 3,000 online storefronts, including HK FeiFan Trading.

 The real Pinarello frames are made by Carbotec Industrial of Taiwan and China.
 This factory does not have a "third-shift", producing the "same-but-cheaper" frames for sale to street-wise Westerners sticking it to the Man.